bbatsov/clojure-style-guide/README.md

 ## Existential

 * <a name="be-functional"></a>
-  Code in a functional way, avoiding mutation when that makes sense.
+  Code in a functional way, using mutation only when it makes sense.
 <sup>[[link](#be-functional)]</sup>

 * <a name="be-consistent"></a>